 Planned giving for the future creates a legacy for you and your family, and notes your commitment to preserving Bloomfield’s natural resources.
 If this interests you, please consult your attorney about the tax benefits you and/or your heirs could realize.
+Some options are:

 Update: We are saddened to share Phil Douville passed in August 2020 (obituary).
 We will miss his gentle kindness and wry sense of humor.
 Our condolences go out to Cheryl and Phil’s family.